-- Inflation expectations survey (IES). - 591 firms throughout the entire period covered by the sample: October 2009 to March 2020, monthly frequency, average response ratio of 77% with a minimum of 54%. - Representative of private non-financial, non-agricultural firms with 50 employees or more. - 3 different horizons: the current year, the next 12 months and the monetary policy horizon (18 months up to June 2013 and 24 months since then). - Fiscal and macroeconomic data - Budget deficit to GDP, FX depreciation and volatility, GDP growth, unemployment, etc. - Monetary contractivity index - Assess the tone of monetary policy communications by analyzing strings of 13 words around inflation and monetary policy. - Awareness about monetary policy - Assess the degree of attention of firms to inflation rate and monetary policy objectives.
-(Borraz et al., 2020)
+- Inflation expectations survey (IES). - ➤ 591 firms throughout the entire period covered by the sample: October 2009 to March 2020, monthly frequency, average response ratio of 77% with a minimum of 54%. - > Representative of private non-financial, non-agricultural firms with 50 employees or more. - ≥ 3 different horizons: the current year, the next 12 months and the monetary policy horizon (18 months up to June 2013 and 24 months since then). - ➤ The resulting dataset is an unbalanced, long panel with a total of 126 months and 46,580 observations. - Fiscal and macroeconomic data - > Budget deficit to GDP, FX depreciation and volatility, GDP growth, unemployment, etc. - Monetary contractivity index - Assess the tone of monetary policy communications by analyzing strings of 13 words around inflation and monetary policy.